Federvgh/MS3-Tango-Dictionary/README.md

 1. Google Fonts

-- Google Font was used to import the Poppins font through the entire website
+- Google Font was used to import icons

 2. Github